Can AI help address airport staff shortages as travel rebounds?

 Intelligent forecasting is the key to airport agility

 Moving to a data-driven planning approach is not onerous or lengthy.
-Airports, like Gatwick, were able to quickly integrate their existing sensors into Veovo’s data aggregation and analytics platform, giving them the real time insight needed to improve productivity and decision making.
-Other airports have stood up passenger forecasting tools within weeks – allowing them to plan lane opening and staff rosters far more effectively.
+Airports, like Gatwick, were able to quickly integrate their existing sensors into Veovo’s data aggregation and analytics platform, giving them the real-time insight needed to improve productivity and decision-making.
+Other airports have established passenger forecasting tools within weeks – allowing them to plan lane opening and staff rosters far more effectively.

-There is no doubt that the recovery will be impacted by the staff shortages.
-And that the months ahead will be difficult for airports that are operating at capacity.
-But with AI and the right tech, operators can take steps now to improve efficiency by allocating staff to the right place at the right time – creating happier airport memories for passengers eager to get back the travel they’ve missed out on for so long.
+With AI and the right tech, operators can take steps now to improve efficiency by allocating staff to the right place at the right time – creating happier airport memories for passengers.

 Veovo helps airports globally adapt to new processes and changing travel patterns, unlock efficient ways of working and provide safer journeys.
 Please get in touch to arrange a call with one of our experts to explore how we can help your business.